Saddiqulfarisi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-create a scripts that create alias
+create a script that prints hello user